wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-viva-topics-implement/includes/launch.md

 ### Manage topic visibility

 You can manage the set of users who can see topic highlights, topic cards, and the topic center in the Microsoft 365 admin center.
-You must be a global administrator, SharePoint administrator or Knowledge administrator to perform these tasks.
+You must be a global administrator, SharePoint administrator, or Knowledge administrator to perform these tasks.

 Learn more about [Knowledge management of Viva Topics](/learn/modules/m365-viva-topics-knowledge/).

 ### Manage topic permissions

-Manage topic permissions settings and topic discovery settings in the Microsoft 365 admin center as a global administrator, SharePoint administrator or Knowledge administrator.
+Manage topic permissions settings and topic discovery settings in the Microsoft 365 admin center as a global administrator, SharePoint administrator, or Knowledge administrator.

 ## Step 4: Monitor, administer, and use reporting